bproai/pieverse-desktop/README.md

 - Powered by Rust with Tauri for cross-platform performance.
 - Utilizes SQLite for local storage, with MySQL and MongoDB connectivity options.
 - Exposes a RESTful API built on Axum, ensuring secure and efficient data management.
-- Integrates Python for advanced data processing and trend analysis.
+- Integrates Python for advanced data processing and trend analysis via PyO3.
+- Cross-platform media handling (screenshots, audio recording).
+- Thread-safe services with Mutex-protected shared state.

 ### AI Technology
 The avatar assistant leverages multiple AI models to adapt to your needs: